NakanoVN/simple-dotfiles/README.md

 #Install the rofi theme from this repo "https://github.com/adi1090x/rofi.git"

+#For rofi, if you want the image inside input bar to be full

+#just remove the border and border-radius inside inputbar line

+#and change the padding from 80px 40px to 100px 40px

 sorry for the messy code

 i don't have time to organize it